datboyblu3/HackTheBox_Studies/HTB-Academy/9-Linux Privilege Escalation/Service Based Privilege Escalation/Logrotate.md

 ```
 Yes it is!

-What files/directories can we write to?
+What files/directories can I write to?

-The `backup` directory has writable permissions
+The `backup` directory has executable permissions and two files present: access.log and access.log.1

+I have read permissions to both but only access.log.1 has data in it as seen in the second code fragment
 ```
 htb-student@ubuntu:~$ ls -l
 total 4